 In later stage Adrenal Fatigue, the level of cortisol falls and we feel tired.
 It will be more difficult to wake up.
 If we were to wake up too early, this will only increase stress on the adrenal glands, which will have to produce more cortisol when it is already exhausted.

-A good night sleep is therefore mandatory.
-Without a good sleep, our bodies cannot regenerate itself to deal with stressors the next day.
+A good night sleep is thus mandatory for effective adrenal fatigue treatment.
+Without good sleep, our bodies cannot regenerate itself to deal with stressors the next day.
 We should also rest in a completely dark room to maximize melatonin production.

 If you are unable to fall asleep, take oral melatonin (0.5 mg to 3mg) 30 minutes before bedtime.
 You may begin with a low dose (0.5 mg) and gradually work upwards.
 If you start with 3 mg, the common over-the-counter dose and find it not helpful, go to a lower dose instead.
 The right dosage varies from person to person.

 If you have a tendency to wake up at 2 to 3 a.m. and find that you are unable to fall back to sleep, that is a sign of excessive stress.
 In this case, you may wish to consider a time-release melatonin.
 You may also wish to try other sleep aids such as 5-hydroxytryptophan (5-HTP) 50-100 mg, adrenal extracts, and trace mineral tablets.
 Another wonderful relaxant and sleep aid is magnesium.

 Coffee and tea act as stimulants and interrupt sleep pattern.
 Herbal tea is acceptable because it does not contain caffeine.

 Avoid TV and Computers